 Overview of the steps

-If you are fired, here are steps you can take:
+If you are fired, there are steps you can take.

-- Ask your employer why you've been fired.
+- Step 1.
+Ask your employer why you've been fired.
 This can help you decide what to do next.

-- Apply for benefits.
-Applying for Employment Insurance benefits can help you to pay your monthly bills while you’re unemployed.
+- Step 2.
+Apply for benefits.
+Applying for employment insurance benefits can help you to pay your monthly bills while you’re unemployed.

-- Gather your evidence.
+- Step 4.
+Gather relevant documents.
 It’s a good idea to create a paper trail.

-- Consider your legal options.
+- Step 5.
+Consider your legal options.
 Depending on the situation, you may have as many as three options.